lilyosah/tech-knowledgebase/Natural-Language-Processing/HW2 Sentenciser.md

 	- `U.S.A.` is tokenized as one
 	- `L.M.A.O.` is one

+## Things we don't know
+- Why does `.is_punct` not include commas/break up sentences

 ## Ideas
 Add rules to the existing code to catch more cases.